snowl/LoLEnhancementSuite/README.md

 Show the old match history in the client instead of just having a picture

-* PickWhileLocked

-Allows you to switch champions while locked in during normal games.
-Change your mind even though locked in?
-NP

 * StopCloseGame

 LoLClient.exe making your League of Legends lag?
 This removes the call to close the game when the lobby is closed, allowing extra performance gains for those potato machines.